mightyficus/CodingPortfolio/README.md

         (661)755-3832
     </p>
     <p>
-        Achieve experience and recognition in the Biotechnology and Computer Science industries while pursuing my education in Biology and Computer Science.
+        Achieve experience and recognition in the Data Science and Cybersecurity while pursuing my education in Technology and Computer Science.
     </p>
     <p>Authorized to work in the US for any employer</p>
     <h3>Work Experience</h3>